 After figuring out your gross estate, the IRS starts taking off deductions that reduce the amount of tax that’s due on it.
 These include:

-- The marital deduction for money or property that you leave directly to your spouse.
+- The marital deduction for money or property you leave directly to your spouse

-- Mortgages and other debts that you owe, which get paid before your estate is taxed.
+- Mortgages and other debts you owe, which get paid before your estate is taxed

 Calculating the Estate Tax

-Finding your taxable estate still isn’t the final step in the process.
-Before actually calculating the estate tax that’s due, the IRS has to subtract the unified credit – the $5.45 million you’re allowed to give away, tax-free, both before and after your death.
+Calculating your taxable estate isn’t the final step in the process.
+Before actually calculating the estate tax that’s due, the IRS has to subtract your applicable credit — the amount you have left of the $11.7 million you’re allowed to give away, tax-free, both before and after your death.

-To figure out how much unified credit you have, the IRS starts with the maximum $5.45 million.
-Then it deducts the value of any gifts you’ve made in your lifetime without paying gift tax.
-So, for example, if you’ve made $1 million in lifetime gifts, you have $4.45 million worth of universal credit left.
+To figure out how much credit you have, the IRS starts with the maximum of $11.7 million.
+Then it deducts the value of any taxable gifts you’ve made in your lifetime without paying gift tax.
+So, for example, if you’ve made $5 million in lifetime gifts, you have $6.7 million worth of credit left.
 If your taxable estate comes to less than that, there’s no estate tax at all.

-In fact, if you were married, your estate can take whatever part of your unified credit you have remaining and pass it along to your surviving spouse.
-Suppose, for instance, that your taxable estate is $4 million, and you haven’t used up any of your $5.45 million unified credit.
-That means your widow or widower can take the extra $1.45 million and add it to his or her unified credit.
-He or she can now leave an estate of up to $6.90 million without owing any estate tax.
+Also, if you were married, your estate can take whatever part of your applicable credit you have remaining and pass it along to your surviving spouse.
+Suppose, for instance, that your taxable estate is $4 million, and you haven’t used up any of your $11.7 million applicable credit.
+That means your widow or widower can take the extra $7.7 million and add it to their unified credit.
+They can now leave an estate of up to $19.4 million without owing any estate tax.

-If you’re like most Americans, your heirs will never have to worry about dealing with the federal estate tax.
+If you’re like most Americans, your heirs will never have to worry about filing a federal estate tax return.
 However, that doesn’t mean they won’t have to pay any taxes on the money they inherit from you.
 Several states also charge their own taxes on money that’s passed along after death.

 These state taxes fall into two types: estate taxes and inheritance taxes.
-According to the Tax Foundation, 15 U.S. states and the District of Columbia currently have estate taxes, and six states have inheritance taxes.
-Two states – Maryland and New Jersey – charge both kinds of tax.
+According to the Tax Foundation, 12 U.S. states and the District of Columbia currently have estate taxes, and six states have inheritance taxes.
+One state, Maryland, charges both kinds of tax.

 State Estate Taxes